 Markings on Clicquot Club bottles add an intriguing dimension to the discussion.
 Clicquot Club sodas began in 1881 and added the Eskimo logo in 1913.
 See Hopson (2000) for more information on the company.
-On at least one style of Clicquot
+On at least one style of Clicquot on Clicquot Club Soda logo on the base is flanked by the letters "A" and "B" [Figure 10] and at least one of the those has a small "26" e m b o s s e d below the

-Figure 10: AB Eskimo on Clicquot Club Soda Bottle [Schulz]
+Figure 10: AB Eskimo

+Bottle [Schulz]